The Laughing Policeman (song): Penrose's recordings

-Charles Penrose used the melody of "The Laughing Song" as well as the same hook of using laughter in the chorus, but changed the lyrics to be about a policeman, and recorded it under the title of "The Laughing Policeman".
+Charles Penrose used the melody of "The Laughing Song" as well as the same hook of using laughter in the chorus, but changed the lyrics to be about a policeman, recording it under the title of "The Laughing Policeman".
 The composition of the song is, however, credited entirely to Billie Grey, a pseudonym of Penrose's second wife Mabel.
-It is thought that the character of the Laughing Policeman was inspired by real-life police officer PC John 'Tubby' Stephens, a popular figure in Leicester.
+It has been suggested that the character of the Laughing Policeman was inspired by real-life police officer PC John 'Tubby' Stephens, a popular figure in Leicester.

-In June 1922, Penrose made the first recording of this song, which was released on Regal Records (cat.
+Between 1912 and 1926, Penrose recorded different versions of the song with varying tempo and lyrics under the titles of "The Laughing Policeman", "I Tried to Keep from Laughing", "Laughing PC Brown", and "Laughing Ginger Brown".
+In June 1922, Penrose made a recording of "The Laughing Policeman", which was released on Regal Records (cat.
 G-7816.
-He released the song under the pseudonym of Charles Jolly.
+This song was released under the pseudonym of Charles Jolly, and this version only had modest sales.
 The version more usually heard was recorded on 22 April 1926 and released on Columbia Records (4014 and later FB 1184) under his own name.
+The version became one of the most successful songs of the period, with 120,000 copies sold by 1933.
+"The Laughing Policeman" was also reissued in 1935.